harindup/4iar-proto/PROTOCOL.md

 ### `INGAME`
 A client is in a game.
 A server MUST NOT send a client in this state any games.

+### `DISCONNECTED`
+A client has not yet declared a name and formally conected (although a TCP connection MAY be established), and MUST NOT send any commands except for `CONNECT`.
+MUST NOT receive any commands.

 # Protocol Extension - Challenge

 This protocol extension adds support for the challenge functionality.